Juan Ojeda (Paraguayan footballer)

-Juan Miguel Ojeda Gauto (born 4 April 1998) is a Paraguayan footballer who plays as central defender for Brazilian club Cuiabá, on loan from 12 de Octubre.
+Juan Miguel Ojeda Gauto (born 4 April 1998) is a Paraguayan footballer who plays as central defender for Resistencia.

 Club career

 Born in Asunción, Ojeda was a Sportivo Luqueño youth graduate.
 He made his first team – and Primera División – debut on 31 March 2019, coming on as a second-half substitute in a 3–1 home win over River Plate Asunción.

 Ojeda scored his first senior goal on 11 August 2019, netting his team's only in a 1–3 loss at Olimpia.
 On 19 January 2021, he moved to fellow top tier side 12 de Octubre.

 On 30 December 2021, Ojeda was announced at Campeonato Brasileiro Série A club Cuiabá, after signing a one-year loan deal with the club.

 Personal life

 Ojeda's father, also named Juan, was also a footballer.